finbourne/lusid-sdk-python/sdk/docs/TransactionConfigurationApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionConfigurationApi)
     source = 'source_example' # str | The source to set the transaction configuration for type = 'type_example' # str | One of the transaction configuration alias types to uniquely identify the configuration.
 If this type does not exist, then a new transaction type is created using the body of the request in the given source, without including this type

     # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
     # Change the lines below to switch approach
     # transaction_type_request = TransactionTypeRequest.from_json("")
     # transaction_type_request = TransactionTypeRequest.from_dict({})
     transaction_type_request = TransactionTypeRequest()
     scope = 'default' # str | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. (optional) (default to 'default')

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.set_transaction_type(source, type, transaction_type_request, scope=scope, opts=opts)
+        # api_response =  api_instance.set_transaction_type(source, type, transaction_type_request, scope=scope, opts=opts)

         # SetTransactionType: Set a specific transaction type
-            api_response = await api_instance.set_transaction_type(source, type, transaction_type_request, scope=scope)
+        api_response = api_instance.set_transaction_type(source, type, transaction_type_request, scope=scope)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling TransactionConfigurationApi->set_transaction_type: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters